ShaiRT/brainstorm/README.md

   -t, --traceback     show full traceback on failure  [default: False] --help              Show this message and exit.
 ```
-> Make sure the api server is running on the default host and port (or specify a different host and port) before running the cli commands.
+> Make sure the api server is running on the default host and port (or specify a different host and port) before running the CLI commands.

 #### GUI

-Run the gui server to serve results at `'http://host:port'`:
+Run the GUI server to serve results at `'http://host:port'`:

 ```
 $ python -m brainstorm.gui run-server --help